djeada/Linux-Notes/notes/containers_and_docker.md

 | Image format | OCI-compatible | OCI-compatible |
 | Docker CLI compatible | Yes | Yes (alias `docker=podman`) |

-Many organizations choose Podman for its security posture—running containers without a root daemon reduces the attack surface.
+Many organizations choose Podman for its security posture, running containers without a root daemon reduces the attack surface.
 On RHEL 8+, Podman is the default container tool.

 ```bash
 # Create a systemd service from a Podman container